What makes some capital campaigns wildly successful while others barely hit their goals?

 During their campaign study, the Winkler Group worked to share the school’s bold vision with lead donors.
 The response was overwhelming as donors were inspired by what they heard.
 School leadership realized there was pent up enthusiasm for a campaign and identified priorities that would excite and drive donors to give sacrificially.
 The priorities included a new arts center, a campus quad, a campus welcome center, and a reclaimed gym space.

 The school has now opened all the spaces listed in the priorities above to serve their students, the larger community, and established themselves as a regional center for Christian thought leadership.

 Pillar #2: Do Your Donors Have Confidence in You?

-They must trust both the staff and the volunteer leadership of an organization to make good decisions.
+They must trust both the staff and the volunteer leadership of an institution and school to make good decisions.
 Today, trust in leadership is even more critical.
-Giving USA has charted a consolidation in giving since the 2008 Great Recession.
 Donors are giving larger gifts, but to fewer organizations.
 To be one of those organizations, your donors must feel comfortable that their money is wisely stewarded by solid decision-makers.
 Without this trust, it will be impossible to get donors to stretch beyond nominal gifts.

 One of the reasons for the school’s success was its leadership’s ability to inspire its families and develop relationships based in trust.